 Configuring SSIS Incremental Load

-The OLE Db Command Transformation perform updates on Row by row bases, which is time-consuming.
-In this example we will create temporary table or staging table to store the updated information and then pass those records to target table using Execute SQL task.
+The OLE Db Command Transformation performs updates on Row by row bases, which is time-consuming.
+In this example, we will create a temporary table or staging table to store the updated information and then pass those records to the target table using the Execute SQL task.

-STEP 1: Drag and drop the Data Flow Task and two Execute SQL tasks from toolbox to control flow region and rename the First Execute Task as Create Stating table, Data Flow Task as SSIS Incremental Load and last task as Update the destination table.
+STEP 1: Drag and drop the Data Flow Task and two Execute SQL Tasks from the toolbox to control flow region and rename the First Execute Task as Create Stating table, Data Flow Task as SSIS Incremental Load and last task as Update the destination table.

-- Create Staging table: This may be global temporary table or any permanent table to store update information.
-For every package run, existing table will be dropped and recreated.
-Remember, you can also use Truncate statement to truncate the table, rather than dropping and recreating.
+- Create Staging table: This may be a global temporary table or any permanent table to store update information.
+For every package run, the existing table will be dropped and recreated.
+Remember, you can also use the Truncate statement to truncate the table rather than dropping and recreating.

 - Data Flow Task: Loading data from Source to Destination

-- Updating Destination Table: Update the target table data with the data present in Staging table
+- Updating Destination Table: Update the target table data with the data present in the Staging table

 STEP 2: Double click on the Execute SQL Task will open task editor.
-Here, we are creating staging table on our target database so, we selected the already created OLE DB Connection Manager pointing to SSIS Tutorials database.
+Here, we are creating a staging table on our target database so, we selected the already created OLE DB Connection Manager pointing to the database.
 Please click on the browse button beside the SQL Statement property to write the custom SQL statement

 SQL Command we used in the above screenshot is: